ericmoshare/Java-Library/README.md

 # Java-Library
-A Java library, stores anything i want to share.
+A Java library, stores everything i want to share.